Navigation

 Jörg Haustein

-Dr Jörg Haustein is Lecturer in World Christianities at the University of Cambridge.
+Prof Dr Jörg Haustein is Professor of Global Christianity at the University of Cambridge.
 He has researched and published extensively on Pentecostal and Charismatic movements in Ethiopia, and retains a permanent teaching and research focus on global Pentecostalism.
-He currently serves as editor of PentecoStudies and as administrator of the Glopent website.
-He is Associate Editor of the forthcoming Brill's Encyclopaedia on Global Pentecostalism.
+He currently serves as editor of PentecoStudies and was Associate Editor of the Brill's Encyclopaedia on Global Pentecostalism.

 Andreas Heuser